fenago/Grokking-Deep-Learning/Lab_1.md

 Because a and e don’t
 have the same number
 of columns, this throws
-“Value Error: operands
+"Value Error: operands
 could not be broadcast
-together with...”
+together with..."
 import numpy as np
 a = np.array([0,1,2,3])
 b = np.array([4,5,6,7])